 With the winter solstice nearly upon us, it’s a good time to appreciate why people in Denmark burn more candles per capita than people in any other country.

 Author: kristin fellows

 Documentary film consultant, photographer & storyteller Kristin Fellows is based in Asheville, North Carolina.
-She has worked as a documentary film consultant on more than 95 films on a multitude of topics.
+She works as a documentary film consultant on more than 100 films on a multitude of topics.
 Kristin’s adventures in the past several years have taken her to Iceland to hike volcanoes and photograph puffins; to Barcelona, Mexico, Addis Ababa, and New Orleans for street photography; and most recently, to Athens for a big fat Greek wedding, to Helsinki to get beaten with frozen birch branches in the city’s oldest public sauna, to Portugal to track down the backdrop of an old photograph, and to Italy to travel in the footsteps of her late grandmother.
 Her travel articles have been featured in Pink Pangea, a travel blog for female travelers, and other publications.
 Her photograph, “Skywalker,” was chosen as a National Geographic Photo of the Day in 2015.
-Kristin is very nearly finished with her first book, The Trail of the Red Moon Letters – a travel memoir that follows a collection of old letters half way around the world, from the Blue Ridge Mountains to Ethiopia to Portugal and Italy.
+Kristin is very nearly finished with her first book, "Lions, Peacocks & Lemon Trees" – a travel memoir that follows a collection of old letters half way around the world, from the Blue Ridge Mountains to Ethiopia to Portugal and Italy.
 Educated in both London and the US, Kristin also has a cherished diploma from Álfaskólinn, the Icelandic Elf School.
 Kristin is the niece of the late New York Times foreign correspondent, Lawrence Fellows.
-Follow Kristin on this blog and on Instagram @ kristinfellowsphotography View all posts by kristin fellows
+Follow Kristin on this blog and on Instagram @ kristinfellowsphotographswords View all posts by kristin fellows